EoinConcannon/emergingTech/README.md

 for string, count in sorted_counts:
     print(f"'{string}': {count}")
 ```

+This code reads the text from each book, converts it to uppercase, removes unwanted characters, and splits the text to isolate the main content.
+It then creates trigrams from the cleaned text and counts their frequency.
+The resulting trigram model is sorted by frequency, providing a basis for further analysis and text generation in subsequent tasks.

 ### Task Two
 In task two, I had to use the trigram model I created in the previous task to generate a 10,000 character string that would represent a fake language.